austinvhuang/openmemex/README.md

 For links to external sites, a headless browser automatically caches the content of the link and stores it to create a local cached database of contents of all externally linked data.
 Besides the content cache and topic tags, each event has a few pieces (still-evolving) of additional metadata - a text note which can be edited to annotate the event, and a completion flag (intended to indicate that an event has bene "worked" by the user).

 Events can be filtered and retrieved in three ways - search, time, and topics.
 Search functionality allows searching the stream (including locally cached content of links), time filters events by their time stamp, topic filters events by topic tags.

-## Contributing and Current Project State

-The implementation is currently at functioning pre-alpha MVP maturity.
-As the note at the top says, it should primarily be used by contributors at this point.

-There's lots of functionality to fill in and we're happy to have contributors join development, can DM [@austinvhuang on twitter](https://twitter.com/austinvhuang), message me on the Hasktorch slack server, or [join the OpenMemex discord](https://discord.gg/Afm4SVQn).

 # Project Organization